Psalm 105 – The LORD’s Blessings on His Covenant People

 The first of all their strength.

 a.
-He sent Moses His servant: With Israel under slavery and bondage in Egypt, at the appointed time God raised up deliverers for His people.
-These were Moses (given the wonderful title His servant) and his brother Aaron.
-God gave these the ability to perform His signs to authenticate their work.
+He sent Moses His servant: With Israel under slavery and bondage in Egypt, God raised up deliverers for His people at the appointed time: Moses (given the wonderful title His servant) and his brother Aaron.
+God gave these men the ability to perform His signs to authenticate their work.

 b.
-He sent darkness, and made it dark: David regarded the record of the Book of Exodus as historically true.
+He sent darkness, and made it dark: David clearly regarded the record in Exodus as historically true.
 He recounted the plagues God sent upon Egypt, all according to the word God gave to Moses and Aaron (they did not rebel against His word).

 · When God sent darkness, He showed Himself greater than Ra (the sun God) and Nut (the sky goddess).